• Skip to main content

 Now using your straight tipped packer place it down behind the weavers against the stake and gently tuck the folded part of the stake into the space created.
 Do this process for all in-front stakes.

-Cut and tuck around the rim of the basket.
+Cut and tucking reed around the rim of a basket

 Basket with completed cut and tuck.